Big Three (tennis)

 Federer was the first to come to prominence after winning Wimbledon in 2003, and became the world No. 1 after winning the Australian Open in 2004.
-Nadal followed in 2005 with a French Open triumph on his first attempt, including a win over Federer, and the duo occupied the top two places of the ATP rankings from July 2005 to August 2009.
+Nadal followed in 2005 with a French Open triumph on his first attempt, including a win over Federer, and the duo occupied the top two places of the ATP rankings from 25 July 2005 to 6 September 2010.
 From 2007, Djokovic and Murray increasingly challenged Federer and Nadal's dominance with consistency.
 By 2011, Nadal declared that his joint dominance with Federer had ended, following the ascent of Djokovic and later Murray.
 Djokovic has been a dominant player since the beginning of 2011, gradually approaching or surpassing Federer and Nadal's career achievements.
-Despite occasional injury breaks by individual members of the Big Three, they maintained their collective dominance at the majors through to 2022.
-However, the emergence of new players, commonly referred to as the "Next Gen", have tempered their dominance at the ATP Finals and ATP Masters tournaments since 2017.
+The emergence of new players, commonly referred to as the "Next Generation", tempered their dominance at the ATP Finals since 2017, and the Masters 1000 tournaments since 2021.
+However, despite occasional injury breaks by individual members of the Big Three, they maintained their collective dominance at the majors through to 2023.

-The Big Four regularly held the top four places in the year-end rankings between 2008 and 2013 and were ranked year-end world top four from 2008 to 2012, the longest span of dominance for any quartet of players in tennis history.
-They held the top-two spots continuously from 25 July 2005 to 14 March 2021, as well as the top ranking from 2 February 2004 to 28 February 2022, meaning that no player outside the Big Four were ranked world No. 1 for 18 years or was in the top 2 for nearly 16 years.
-All four have reached a career-high ranking of world No. 1: Djokovic has been No. 1 for a record 380 weeks, Federer for 310 weeks, Nadal for 209 weeks, and Murray for 41 weeks.
-Djokovic was the year-end No. 1 for a record seven years, with Federer and Nadal at five each, and Murray at one.
+The Big Four regularly held the top four places in the rankings between 2008 and 2013.
+They were ranked year-end world top four from 2008 to 2012, the longest span of dominance for any quartet of players in tennis history.
+They held the top-two spots continuously from 25 July 2005 to 18 March 2021, 13 May 2013 to 8 March 2021, as well as the top ranking from 2 February 2004 to 27 February 2022, meaning that no player outside the Big Four were ranked world No. 1 for 18 years or was in the top 2 for nearly 16 years.
+Djokovic was the year-end No. 1 for a record eight years, with Federer and Nadal for five years each, and Murray once.